caioreis123/doc4me/README.md

 As you might guess it by now, will generate documentation for just the file the use is currently viewing when the command is called.

 ## 4. Ask a question about the current file
 Opens up an input box in which the user will be able to ask any question about the contents of the currently viewing file.
-The answer will appear on a popup box, but also on a file named `.qa.txt` inside the already mentioned `docs` directory on the project root.
+The answer will appear on a popup box, but also on a file named `ask.txt` inside the already mentioned `docs` directory on the project root.

-## 5. Calculate token per file
+## 5. Calculate Billing
-It is an auxiliary command to help the user estimate the billing for the extension usage.
-The data will be stored as a csv file named `tokens.csv` on the `docs` directory.
-Remember that only the tokens of the files will be shown, but Openai also bill for the tokens used on the model response.
+At each command execution the extension stores the amount of input and output tokens on a `tokens.csv` file that is used to calculate the cost in dollars of the calls until that point.
+It can be useful in big projects so the user can generate documentation for just one directory and calculate that cost so the user can estimate the cost for other directories.
+The csv file can be manually deleted in order to reset cost calculation for future api calls.